ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 #### 5. Remove irrelevant records & columns

+* *Remove/Delete irrelevant records*

-*check for blank space & null values in the columns that cannot be populated, using total_laid_off & percentage_laid_off columns*
+*check for blank space & null values in the columns that cannot be populated, using total_laid_off, percentage_laid_off columns and funds_raised_millions *

 ```sql
 select * from layoffs_view2